Jimmy Köpke

 Research

-My research activities are focused on the elimination of antibiotic resistance material within the multi-barrier concepts of drinking water resource protection.
-Wastewater treatment plants are not sufficiently equipped to fully eliminate antibiotics, some of their human metabolites and transformation products and hence discharge still considerable amounts into surface water bodies.
-Since surface water infiltrates naturally (bank filtration, BF) or engineered (managed aquifer recharge, MAR) into aquifers, these constituents pose a risk of antibiotic resistance propagation to groundwater as highly vulnerable drinking water resource.
+My PhD research is focused on the fate assessment of antibiotic residuals within the multi-barrier concepts of drinking water resource protection.
+Wastewater treatment plants are not sufficiently equipped to fully eliminate antibiotic residuals, some of their human metabolites and transformation products (TPs) and hence discharge still considerable amounts into surface water.
+Contaminated surface water infiltrates into the ground via bank filtration or managed aquifer recharge (MAR), potentially posing a risk of antibiotic resistance propagation to groundwater as highly vulnerable drinking water resource.

 Publications